Find Grad Schools

 152 Yearly Graduations

 The 19th most popular school in the country for visual & performing arts majors who are seeking their master's degree is Florida State University.
 Each year, around 43,500 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,640 per year, while in-state graduate students, on average, pay $9,684 per year.
 During the most recent year for which we have data, 152 people received their master's degree in visual & performing arts from Florida State.
-Of these students, 55% were women and 34% were members of underrepresented racial-ethnic groups.
-Florida State University visual & performing arts graduates who receive their master's degree go on to jobs earning a median salary of $32,650.
+Around 28% of these students were from an underrepresented racial-ethnic group, and 60% were women.

 #20